- London 020 7067 1500

 We have extensive experience in challenging seizures of cash related to all types of criminal enquiry, including tax enquiries, having been able to secure the return of substantial sums for clients both while tax investigations are ongoing and following prosecutions for tax evasion.

 We have frequently been involved in securing successful outcomes in applications for forfeiture of cash seized under the Proceeds of Crime Act 2002.
 This work calls for a high level of skill and judgment and a delicate tactical touch when faced with parallel criminal and civil investigations.

-Our barristers regularly represent a wide range of clients, including interested third parties, in relation to money laundering offences, including in relation to the freezing or seizure of cash and other assets suspected of involvement in money laundering.
+Our proceeds of crime barristers regularly represent a wide range of clients, including interested third parties, in relation to money laundering offences, including in relation to the freezing or seizure of cash and other assets suspected of involvement in money laundering.

 Why should I use 25 Bedford Row for Proceeds of Crime Act Proceedings & Recovery of Assets?

-25 Bedford Row houses a group of highly experienced specialists who defend individuals in the full range of restraint, confiscation and cash seizure and recovery proceedings both at first instance and at appellate level.
+25 Bedford Row houses a group of highly experienced specialists who defend individuals in the full range of restraint, confiscation, cash seizure and recovery proceedings both at first instance and at appellate level.

 Our top tier fraud, corporate crime and serious organised crime practice means we are experienced in cases of the highest value and complexity, often involving multiple jurisdictions.